-The Department of Human Resources and Compliance sends a new employee training email with links to the required EHS training, Employee Reporting and Responding Obligations (Harassment/Title IX/etc.), Active Shooter training, and Cybersecurity training.
-HR&C also conducts an in-person orientation meeting bi-monthly.
+The Department of Human Resources and Compliance conducts an orientation for new full-time and part-time employees bi-monthly, if needed.
 Notices of the meeting will be sent to these employees and their supervisors.
-All new full-time and part-time employees are expected to make every effort to attend; supervision should make whatever arrangements are necessary to accommodate this meeting.
+All new full-time and part-time employees are expected to attend; supervision should make whatever arrangements are necessary to accommodate this meeting.
 This meeting includes, but is not limited to:

+- History of Messiah University

+- Harassment Training

-- History of Messiah University - Messiah University Distinctives - Review of Employee Reporting and Responding Obligations - Environmental, Health and Safety Information Review
+- Environmental, Health and Safety Information